ayoayco/web-component-base/README.md

 }
 ```

-With this, the `this.props` object gives us an easy way to read or write property values, which also triggers the attribute change hook.

-The alternatives are using what `HTMLElement` provides which are
-1. `HTMLElement.dataset` for attributes prefixed with `data-*`
-1. Methods for reading/writing attribute values: `setAttribute(...)` and `getAttribute(...)`

-### Updating props in the parent

-Assigning value to the `props.camelCase` counterpart will trigger an attribute change too.
+Assigning value to the `props.camelCase` counterpart will trigger an attribute change hook.

 For example, assigning a value like so:
 ```